 At the heart of the future crisis for the US is the matter of financial insolvency of the US economy, a crisis which recently unravelled with the world financial crisis which started in the US through the combination of the actions by the Federal Reserve, the reliance of the economic growth on an excessive credit boom and the trend towards increased securitisation which can all be interpreted as a process which delayed the onset of a financial crash.
 It could be argued that this is continually a latent problem – only averted by regular credit-fuelled booms, as the extent of the debt in the private sector always risks causing a crisis should underlying economic activity slow down and reduce the flow of liquidity.
 The last credit-fuelled boom risked running out of steam and was only prolonged by further extensions of growth potential enabled through the further growth opportunities provided by new financial instruments used under securitisation, which were largely a means of making money out of repackaging and selling on existing debt obligations, including Mortgage-Backed Securities.
 Bank regulations became increasingly lax as leverage of debt was extended ever further, enabling financial companies to expand fast.
 However, some experts repeatedly warned of escalating household, public and financial sector indebtedness, particularly in the United States and the UK.

 The money-creation process concentrated within the private banking sector – which drives the engine of this financial capitalism without being able to take it’s foot off of the accelerator pedal – continues onwards and upwards.
 It is a self-perpetuating, positive feedback loop.
 Loan debt as credit for more economic growth grows in proportion to the underlying economic growth.
-However, because of the loan spiral tendency which tends to occur even though theoretically reserve ratios of liquidity in banks are meant to ensure there is an upper limit as to how much credit can be extended at any one time by a bank, debt expands until such a point that economic activity, which the debt repayment is reliant upon, can’t keep up with the extent of return-on-investments needed (debt repayments), causing a pinprick in the economic bubble.
-This is the nature of the business cycle, boom then bust.
+However, because of the loan spiral tendency which tends to occur even though theoretically reserve ratios of liquidity in banks are meant to ensure there is an upper limit as to how much credit can be extended at any one time by a bank, the loan-spiral process leads to the tendency of capital over-extending itself in any boom period, as debt expands until such a point that economic activity, which the debt repayment is reliant upon, can’t keep up with the extent of return-on-investments needed (debt repayments), causing a pinprick in the economic bubble.
+This is the explanation for the very nature of the business cycle, boom then bust.
 The extent of a worldwide “bust” being larger than we have ever seen has a ring of prescient foreboding due to the extent with which high-risk short-term trades of capital continue to be so established in the marketplace.
 The same or effectively similar practices of short-term trades in the financial markets are more-or-less how they were before the 2008 worldwide financial crash – such as reits (Real Estate Investment Trusts) as opposed to mortgage-backed securities.
 Gillian Tett of the Financial Times on October 22, 2009 – a year after the height of the 2008 financial crisis in “Rally fueled by cheap money brings on sense of foreboding” (registration/subscription required):

 “Earlier this month, I received a sobering e-mail from a senior, recently-retired banker.
 This particular man, a veteran of the credit world, had just chatted with ex-colleagues who are still in the markets – and [he] was feeling deeply shocked.”